telerik/xaml-docs/controls/radtoolbar/features/radtoolbartray-overview.md

 ## Setting Orientation

-By default the `RadToolBarTray` will order the toolbars horizontally.
+By default, the `RadToolBarTray` will order the toolbars horizontally.
 Also, the RadToolBar controls will order its items horizontally.
-To switch the orientation of the tray and the toolbars set the `Orientation` property of `RadToolBarTray` to `Vertical`
+To switch the orientation of the tray and the toolbars set the `Orientation` property of `RadToolBarTray` to `Vertical`.

 #### __[XAML] Example 3: Setting Orientation__
 {{region radtoolbartray-overview-2}}